Narrow relief bill victory provides warning signs for broader Democratic agenda

-The relief act’s narrow slog through the 50-50 Senate revealed real disagreements between the Democratic Party’s progressive and centrist wings, as well as Biden’s instincts for procedure and bipartisanship.
+The relief act’s narrow slog through the 50-50 Senate revealed real disagreements between the Democratic Party’s liberal and centrist wings, as well as Biden’s instincts for procedure and bipartisanship.
 These and other disputes over the past week on issues ranging from the minimum wage to a new budget director also provided fresh warning signs for the rest of Biden’s priorities, which will require a unified Democratic Party and little room for error against Republican opposition.

 Even as his party appeared headed for defeat, Senate Minority Leader Mitch McConnell (R-Ky.) took to the Senate floor in the middle of the overnight debate to mock the Democratic drama.